 Resolving customer complaints

 PG&E third party implementers have detailed plans in place for handling customer complaints.
 If C/CAG and/or OOS staff learn about a customer complaint, staff will coordinate with the customer and implementer to make sure the issue is adequately resolved within an appropriate timeframe.
-Staff will keep Kim Springer and Sandy Wong informed and will coordinate with them to develop additional strategies for resolving the situation if necessary.
+Staff will keep Program Manager, Kim Springer and Executive Director, Sandy Wong informed and will coordinate with them to develop additional strategies for resolving the situation if necessary.

 Avoiding double dipping